merjildo/shortestRoute/README.md

 # Install
 #---------
 #This project includes two executables: shortestRoute and cli.
-#Those file should be created using the following commands:
+#Those files should be created using the following commands:

 > go install github.com/merjildo/shortestRoute/cli